jenkinsci/datadog-plugin/DEVELOPMENT.md

   - You can set your machine `hostname`.
   - You can set Global Tag.
 For example `.*, owner:$1, release_env:$2, optional:Tag3`.

-Jenkins master container exposes port 5055 for remote debugging via JDWP.
+Jenkins controller container exposes port 5055 for remote debugging via JDWP.

 #### Manual Testing without an Agent